Zdeněk Mácal: Biography

+He was invited to conduct the Bavarian Radio Symphony Orchestra where Rafael Kubelík was chief conductor, who asked the younger colleague to conduct contemporary music including the world premiere of the Eighth Symphony by Jan Kapr.
+He made his successful London debut at the Royal Festival Hall in February 1969 with the Bournemouth Symphony Orchestra as a late replacement for Constantin Silvestri.
+The concert included a performance of Richard Strauss' Don Quixote, with cellist Paul Tortelier and violist Mary Samuel.
+His first post as chief conductor in the West was in 1970 the WDR Symphony Orchestra Cologne for four years, followed by the NDR Orchestra of Hanover.

 Mácal made his American debut with the Chicago Symphony Orchestra in 1972.
-He served as Artistic Advisor of the San Antonio Symphony and principal conductor of Chicago's Grant Park Music Festival.
+He served as artistic advisor of the San Antonio Symphony and principal conductor of Chicago's Grant Park Music Festival.
+He conducted more than 160 orchestras during his career.

-Mácal was appointed Chief Conductor of the Sydney Symphony Orchestra for a three-year contract, beginning with the 1986 season.
+Mácal was appointed chief conductor of the Sydney Symphony Orchestra for a three-year contract, beginning with the 1986 season.
 The Australian Broadcasting Corporation had agreed at the outset to adjust Mácal's fee so that he would not be adversely affected by the fluctuating Australian dollar, or in his tax arrangements, and any loss would be borne by the ABC.
 Shortly after taking up his appointment in March 1986, he asked to be released from his contract from the end of the first year, and this was agreed to.
 But in July 1986, with five concerts of his first season still to come, he left the country without explanation or even informing the ABC.